peachch/CausalAbstain/README.md

 # CausalAbstain Repository
-This is the repo for paper:
+This is the repo for the paper:

 ```
 conda env create -f causalabstain.yaml
 conda activate causal
 ```
 ## LLMs
-We use ollama to run llama, phi4.
+We use ollama to run llama, phi4, etc.
 ### download
 ```
 curl -fsSL https://ollama.com/install.sh | sh